EskilLund/FindWayHome/README.md

 - Change background color, suggest dark blue.
 - Lock to landscape
 - Generall TODOs
-- Add "do you want to set your current position as the destination?
-Yes/Later" AlertDialog (??) at startup
 - Add "permissions are pretty much mandatory" AlertDialog

 ##Last